Universal Accounting Center: Accreditation

 Universal Accounting has been approved by the California Tax Education Council (CTEC) to offer the Professional Tax Preparer Certification (PTP) as a distance learning course in the state of California.
 Continuing Professional Education (CPE) credits are awarded for each of Universal’s training programs.
 UA has also been accredited by the Better Business Bureau.

 Awards and honors

 Universal Accounting has ranked for the top 100 fastest growing businesses in Utah since 2004.
-Universal Accounting also made Inc. 500’s list of America’s fastest growing private companies for 2007, 2008, and 2009.
+Universal Accounting also made Inc. 5000’s list of America’s fastest growing private companies for 2007, 2008, 2009, and 2022.
 In 2009, Allen Bostrom served as keynote speaker at the 2009 Canadian Bookkeepers Association Conference.
 Universal Accounting has enrolled over 10,000 students in its various training programs.

 Leadership

-Roger Knecht is president and CEO of Universal Accounting Center, Roger Knecht is Vice President of Operations, Clay Neves is the National Seminar Director and Jeff Stone is Internet Manager.
+Roger Knecht is president and CEO of Universal Accounting Center, Roger Knecht was Vice President of Operations, Clay Neves is the Vice President of Enrollment.